Code-Institute-Submissions/clicksnap/README.md

 __Footer__
 - __Social Media Links__
   - From navigation menu's _Home, Gallery, Schedule and Contact_ pages
-  - Click _‘Facebook Icon’_ Link - Directed to Facebook website or application if available
+  - Click _‘Facebook Icon’_ Link - Opens Facebook in a new tab or application if available
-  - Click _‘Twitter Icon’_ Link - Directed to Twitter website or application if available
+  - Click _‘Twitter Icon’_ Link - Opens Twitter in a new tab or application if available
-  - Click _‘LinkedIn Icon’_ Link - Directed to LinkedIn website or application if available
+  - Click _‘LinkedIn Icon’_ Link - Opens LinkedIn in a new tab or application if available
-  - Click _‘Instagram Icon’_ Link - Directed to Instagram website or application if available
+  - Click _‘Instagram Icon’_ Link - Opens Instagram in a new tab or application if available

 __Devices:__
 Each device has carried out all the above tests; everything works as expected apart from a few bugs which are explained in the bug section.